cechallenge/cechallenge.github.io/rules.md

 #### Restrictions
 ###### Gem5
-  * You can modify or add branch predictors under the /root/gem5/cpu/pred directory.
+  * You can modify or add branch predictors under the \<repo directory\>/gem5/cpu/pred directory.
-    * The branch predictor to be submitted to the MyCeChallengeBP class in /root/ce_challenge_2025/components/processors_ce_challenge.py must be connected and function normally in the evaluation environment.
+    * The branch predictor to be submitted to the MyCeChallengeBP class in \<repo directory\>/ce_challenge_2025/components/processors_ce_challenge.py must be connected and function normally in the evaluation environment.
     * The total size of the branch predictor is limited to 128KB.
     * The branchPred parameter of the existing RiscvO3CPU model will be changed to the submitted branch predictor for evaluation, and only the interface provided in the BranchPredictor class will be used.
     * You can modify the BranchPredictor provided in gem5 or create a branch predictor in C++.
-      * If you add a new branch predictor in C++, you must add the path to the file to /root/gem5/cpu/pred/SConscript and then rebuild gem5.
+      * If you add a new branch predictor in C++, you must add the path to the file to \<repo directory\>/gem5/cpu/pred/SConscript and then rebuild gem5.
     * You must submit an explanation of the modifications or additions, and describe the hardware size consumed by the branch predictor to remember the branch history in bits.
   * All other modules cannot be modified.
 <br>

 ###### LLVM
-  * The LLVM build script is provided as llvm_build.sh in the /root/llvm directory.
+  * The LLVM build script is provided as llvm_build.sh in the \<repo directory\>/llvm directory.
 This build script cannot be modified.
   * You can implement the pass by modifying and adding files in the following subdirectories.
-    * /root/llvm/llvm/lib
+    * \<repo directory\>/llvm/llvm/lib
       * Directory: Analysis, Transforms, Target/RISCV, Passes
-    * /root/llvm/llvm/include/llvm
+    * \<repo directory\>/llvm/llvm/include/llvm
       * Directory: Analysis, Transforms, Passes
   * You must submit a description of any modifications or additions you make.
   * All other modules cannot be modified.